-Mr. Gelernt is also currently litigating a number of other nationally significant civil rights cases, including Rodriguez v.
-Swartz, which he argued in the Ninth Circuit Court of Appeals.
-The case involves the fatal cross-border shooting of a Mexican teenager in Mexico by a U.S. border patrol officer firing from U.S. soil through the border fence in Nogales, Arizona.
-The appeals court ruling in August 2018 in favor of the boy’s family was the first-ever federal court decision to hold that the Fourth Amendment applies extraterritorially.
-The case has received widespread attention and was the subject of a 2016 cover story in the New York Times Magazine.
+Successfully arguing Rodriguez v.
+Swartz in the Ninth Circuit Court of Appeals, involving the fatal cross-border shooting of a Mexican teenager in Mexico by a U.S. border patrol officer firing from U.S. soil.
+The appeals court ruling in favor of the boy’s family was the first-ever federal court decision to hold that the Fourth Amendment’s prohibition against the use of excessive force by law enforcement applies extraterritorially.
+The case was the subject of a cover story in the Sunday New York Times Magazine.